 In addition to this topic page, ERS provides annual statistics in its County-level Datasets: Population, and State-level (rural/urban) summaries in its State Fact Sheets.
 A summary of rural population topics (among other rural issues) is found in the Rural America at a Glance series, updated in the fall each year.
 See the latest report in the series, Rural America at a Glance, 2019 Edition.

 ERS tracks demographic change in nonmetro areas and conducts research to help explain the relationship between population change and the socioeconomic well-being of rural and small-town residents.
 A summary of the latest conditions and trends includes the following:

 - The total population in nonmetro counties stood at 46.1 million in July 2017—14 percent of U.S. residents spread across 72 percent of the Nation's land area.
 Annual population losses averaged 48,000 per year between 2010-11 and 2014-15, but dropped to a loss of just 15,000 people in 2015-16 before switching to overall population growth last year.

-- Population change is very uneven across rural and small-town America.
-Over 1,300 nonmetro counties lost population since 2010, as a group declining by nearly 650,000 people.
-At the same time, nonmetro counties that gained population added over 500,000 residents (see map).
+- Population change varies widely across rural and small-town America (see map).
+Over 1,300 nonmetro counties have lost population since 2010, as a group declining by 907,000 people.
+At the same time, nonmetro counties that gained population added 684,000 residents.

-Nonmetro population growth from net migration peaked in 2006, then declined precipitously and shifted geographically in response to rising unemployment, housing-market challenges, energy sector developments, and other factors.
-Suburban expansion and migration to scenic, retirement/recreation destinations were primary drivers of rural demographic change for several decades, but for the time being at least, their influence has considerably weakened.
+- Nonmetro population growth from net migration peaked in 2006, then declined precipitously and shifted from positive to negative in response to rising unemployment, housing-market challenges, and other factors.
+Suburban expansion and migration to scenic retirement and recreation destinations were primary drivers of rural demographic change for several decades, but for the time-being, their influence has considerably weakened.